Will Benson Preview, Player Props: Reds vs. Cubs

-On Saturday, Will Benson (batting .172 in his past 10 games) and the Cincinnati Reds face the Chicago Cubs, whose starting pitcher will be Javier Assad.
-First pitch is at 6:40 PM ET.
+Will Benson -- .115 average over his past 10 games -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Jameson Taillon on the hill, on September 3 at 12:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Cubs.
+He had a hitless showing in his most recent game (0-for-1) against the Cubs.

 Will Benson Game Info & Props vs. the Cubs